 - Make a double batch: It’s highly recommended that you make up a double batch of these muffins and freeze them.
 They make a great grab and go breakfast or snack!

 - Get creative: Feel free to play around with additional toppings and add-ins.
-You can either make the four different flavours as listed, make all the same flavour or get creative and explore some different toppings!
+You can either make the four different flavors as listed, make all the same flavor or get creative and explore some different toppings!
 They’re totally customizable.

 How to Store

-Refrigerator: These baked oatmeal cups can be stored in an air-tight container or large Ziploc bag in the fridge for up to a week.
+Refrigerator: These oat breakfast muffins can be stored in an airtight container or large Ziploc bag in the fridge for up to a week.

 Generally, I recommend taking out what you think you’ll need for the week to store in the fridge and then popping the rest in the freezer.
 That way they’ll stay fresh and can be reserved for later use!